VATSIM-Radar/data/README.md

 - Other files in data are auto-generated
 - Trying to make VA to show on VR via remarks?
 Add it to custom-data, or to https://gng.aero-nav.com/AERONAV/icao_fhairlines

 Data updates within 7 days after merge.
+Merge is expected to be done every month.